silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 #### Unversioned DataObject ownership

-*Requires SilverStripe 4.1 or newer*
+*Requires Silverstripe 4.1 or newer*

 Ownership can be used with non-versioned DataObjects, as the necessary functionality is included by default by the versioned object through the [`RecursivePublishable`](api:SilverStripe\Versioned\RecursivePublishable) extension which is